lacteolus/translate_api/readme.md

 4. Exceptions handling should be improved before going to prod.
 5. Parallel processing is not implemented.
 Parallel requests to external services can improve general performance.
 6. Only EN -> RU translations are supported
+7. Not flexible and non-optimal mechanism for filtering DB items attributes is used.